apparentlyarhm/monoblog/src/content/blog/homelabs-I.md

 Well I do have a *golang* backend running on GCP serving my [other site](https://nsfw.arhm.dev/). it runs fine, and by design, it talks to 3-4 external APIs to help populate my site.
 Wouldn't it be nice if I could track latencies? but surely, a database isnt needed for this, heck I could just `fmt.Logf("")`, read the logs on Cloud Run console and call it day.
 But no, I really wanted to get my hands on PostgreSQL and **NOT** use any managed services for the same.

 Well I just found my use case: **a database server** (sigh), and so began my research.
 I'm in no way stranger to databases, linux or even networking in general, but I really wanted a way for GCP to talk to my machine without too much effort.
+(Although it would have been a very nice learning experience)

 # II: VPNs and Tailscale

 ### How VPNs might help here
 Well thoughts can start from:

-*"VPNs could help"*
+*"maybe VPNs could help"*

 to: